Skip to main content

 The FSH signal triggers an enzyme to cleave PIP2, releasing inositol triphosphate (InsP3).
 InsP3 is the second messenger.
 It travels through the cell and prompts the release of intracellular calcium, which in turn activates a host of enzymes, including the crucial aromatase enzyme.

-Therefore, a sufficient supply of MI within the is essential for a robust response to FSH.
+Therefore, a sufficient supply of MI within the granulosa cell is essential for a robust response to FSH.
 It ensures the signal is received loudly and clearly, leading to efficient conversion of androgens to estrogens.
 This process is vital for the healthy growth and maturation of the ovarian follicle.

 When MI levels are low, the FSH signal is effectively muffled.
 The granulosa cells cannot fully execute their function, leading to insufficient aromatase activity.
 The consequence is impaired follicular development and a failure to ovulate, a hallmark of PCOS.